Tired of sending emails to prospects that never get opened? Tired of not getting responses from your customers?

 Blocking off time to respond to email is also a clever thing to do, especially for those of us who receive a lot of it.
 Why?
 Email can be distracting and many of us could literally live in our inboxes all day -- and get nothing proactive done.
 (Been there too often.)

 To counteract this, I recommend two things.
 First, ignore your email inbox most of the day.
 Second, schedule "email time" on your calendar that's reserved exclusively for responding to emails.
-(For more tips on scheduling email time from the best-selling author and extremely successful entrepreneur Tim Ferriss, check out this blog post.)

 If you do end up scheduling "email time," batch your outgoing emails to send an hour or so beforehand.
-When is the optimum time to schedule "email time?"
+When is the optimum time to schedule "email time"?
 If you're going to read and respond to email during the workday, then you should schedule it for sometimes in the middle of the day.
 According to an MIT research study, the worst time of the day to call someone is 11 a.m.
-So, to make sure you're not sending and checking email during prime calling hours, send your emails right before 11 a.m. and block off time between 11 and 2 to read and schedule responses.
+To make sure you're not sending and checking email during prime calling hours, send your emails right before 11 a.m. and block off time between 11 and 2 to read and schedule responses.

 5) When you know a person checks their email at a specific time.